etica/egaz-pool/README.md

      go version     <--this should be replied with your go version

 ### Install Node.js
-    curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
+    > NOTE: at this point keep your nodejs version <= 19.x. curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
     sudo apt-get install nodejs -y